vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-version/index.md

 ```

 # Detecting Spring profiles
 It is no doubt useful to know which version of your artifact is deployed and when it was built.
 However, it is usually not enough.
 Often Spring applications use various profiles, which can significantly change the way they behave.
-Common usage is, for example, having a separate profile for each environment (DEV, UAT, PROD, ...) .
+Typical usage is, for example, having a separate profile for each environment (DEV, UAT, PROD, ...).
 Depending on the profile correct environmental configuration can be loaded such as DB connection and more.

 It is useful to be able to determine current profiles as sometimes the app can be run with different profiles than expected.
-To detect the current profiles, you need just to inject `Environment` object and then you can simply obtain them by calling environment.
+To detect the current profiles, you need just to inject `Environment` object and then you can simply obtain them by calling `getActiveProfiles()`.

 ```java
 @Autowired